-The testing and tracking systems operate under slightly different guises across the UK.
+The testing and tracing systems operate under slightly different guises across the UK.
 These are:

-The basic steps for the testing and tracking systems operating across the UK are:
+The basic steps for the testing and tracing systems operating across the UK are:

 How to tell if an NHS Test and Trace message is a scam – be alert for scammers taking advantage of the crisis